-Kentucky's alternate routes to teacher certification are in need of improvement.
-The state's alternate routes are not consistently selective, and all routes do not provide flexibility for nontraditional candidates.
-Kentucky does take steps to meet the immediate needs of new teachers but could do more to provide meaningful preparation.
-Commendably, the state does not limit the usage or providers of its alternate routes.
-Kentucky collects and publishes some objective data to hold alternate route programs accountable for the performance of the teachers they prepare.
-However, the state's policies targeting licensure reciprocity create unnecessary obstacles for out-of-state teachers.
+Maine does not currently provide a genuine alternate route into the teaching profession.
+The state's alternate route is not sufficiently selective and lacks flexibility for nontraditional candidates.
+In addition, Maine does not ensure that alternate route candidates receive streamlined preparation that meets the immediate needs of new teachers.
+The state also limits the usage and providers of its alternate route and does not collect objective data to hold alternate route programs accountable for the performance of the teachers they prepare.
+Finally, Maine's policies targeting licensure reciprocity create unnecessary obstacles for out-of-state teachers.